-2015 Softball Schedule - Must be completed and submitted via the password-protected online eligibility center by February 4, 2015.
-Games cannot be added to the schedule after April 8.
+2020 Softball Schedule - Must be completed and submitted via the password-protected online eligibility center by January 29, 2020.
+Games cannot be added to the schedule after April 4, 2020.

-All regular season game scores must be entered online no more than 24 hours following the game's completion.
-It is highly recommended that scores are entered from the site as soon as the game ends.
-Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at CIACsports.com, or the "submit scores" button in our CIACmobile.com mobile site.
-Entering scores at CIACsports.com or CIACmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.
-LIST SCORES FOR ENTIRE SCHEDULE INCLUDING FORFEITS AND CANCELLATIONS.
+All regular season game scores must be entered on the day of the game as soon as possible following the game's completion.
+Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at ciacsports.com, or the "submit scores" button in our ciacmobile.com mobile site.
+Entering scores at ciacsports.com or ciacmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.
+LIST SCORES FOR ENTIRE SCHEDULE INCLUDING FORFEITS AND CANCELLATIONS